Daerk-z/Daerk-z/README.md

     <p align= "center">
         Helloo, I´m DaerK.
         <br/><br/>
-        I do Minecraft plugins for fun for my worlds or servers with friends, based on others games or just random ideas.
+        I do Minecraft plugins for fun, based on others games or just random ideas.
         <br/><br/>
-        I spend most of my time learning how to create mods or plugins for other games (like ZZZ and COD) and working with Minecraft Spigot to create plugins.
+        I spend most of my time learning how to create mods or plugins for other games (like ZZZ and COD) and working with Minecraft Spigot API to create plugins.
         <br/><br/>
         <!--<img align="center" src ="docs/AbsoluteCinemaMiyabi2.jpg" width="50" /> -->
         <img align="center" src ="docs/AliceFace.png" width="50">